-Any transgression of standard and warning values, as well as an insufficient reduction of test organisms of bio-indicators indicate defective functioning, or insufficient capacity of the dishwasher.
+The exceeding of the limit values and an insufficient reduction in the test organisms of the bioindicators may indicate incorrect operation, possibly also insufficient capacity of the dishwasher.

 Deviating requirements exist for reusable boxes and reusable containers (see DIN 10522).